-The starting point for this running schedule is that you should be able to run 1.25 miles/2km.
-(If you’re not at this level, then see the link at the bottom for a 0 to 2km program).
+The starting point for this running schedule for improvers is that you should be able to run 1.25 miles/2km.
+(If you’re not at this level, then do this program first).
 The aim of the schedule is to complete a total of 25 miles/40km over 6 weeks.
-It starts with two 1.25 mile/2km runs and a slightly shorter 1 mile/1.6km run in the first week and then progresses the distances slightly each week.
+It starts with two 1.25 mile/2km runs and a slightly shorter 1 mile/1.6km run in the first week and then progresses the distances each week.

 How to run safely